kakajing/SpringMVC-book/使rest的消息和内容国际化.md

 }
 ```

-3. This bean bundle is accessed from two places:
+3.This bean bundle is accessed from two places:

 A newly created PropertiesController exposes publicly \(serializing\) all the messages and errors for a specific location \(here, just a language\):